release-argus/Website/content/en/docs/Legal/terms-and-conditions.md

 #### 1. AGREEMENT TO TERMS

-These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity (“you”) and Hymenaios, doing business as Hymenaios ("Hymenaios," “we," “us," or “our”), concerning your access to and use of the https://hymenaios.io website as well as any other media form, media channel, mobile website or mobile application related, linked, or otherwise connected thereto (collectively, the “Site”).
+These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity (“you”) and Argus, doing business as Argus ("Argus," “we," “us," or “our”), concerning your access to and use of the https://release-argus.io website as well as any other media form, media channel, mobile website or mobile application related, linked, or otherwise connected thereto (collectively, the “Site”).
 We are registered in England and have our registered office at 31
 Heather Way, Romford RM1 4SX.
 You agree that by accessing the Site, you have read, understood, and agreed to be bound by all of these Terms of Use.
 IF YOU DO NOT AGREE WITH ALL OF THESE TERMS OF USE, THEN YOU ARE EXPRESSLY PROHIBITED FROM